 Caroline Wampole is an artist living and working in Western Massachusetts.
-She was born in New York City and grew up on the East Coast in a chaotic but creative family.
+She was born in New York City and grew up in Cambridge, MA, in a creative family.
 Her fate as an artist was sealed at age 11, when her bohemian artist mother let Caroline miss six weeks of school to tour with a theater company in Belgium.
 After college, Caroline moved to California and helped form the rock group Big Soul as a bass player and singer/songwriter.
 Big Soul's song in French, "Le Brio," which Caroline co-wrote, became a surprise hit in Europe in the late 1990s, and the band had a platinum record in France.

 In 2002, Caroline gave up her life on the road as a touring musician, and moved to Paris to focus on visual art.
 For the next six years, Caroline honed her painting and drawing skills through intensive studio work and frequent sketching in the museums and parks around Paris.
 She became known in the expat community for her colorful and quirky acrylic portraits, which led to solo and group shows in Paris, and portrait commissions for people from all over the world.